MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Safe_Links.md

 ---
 lab:
   title: Learning Path 5 - Lab 5 - Exercise 2 - Implement a Safe Links Policy
-  description: After having waited at least 30 minutes since completing Task 1, you will now test the blocked URL and the Safe Links policy that you created.
-There are several tests that you will perform.
+  description: In this exercise, you will create a Safe Links policy that applies to all users in your tenant, add a blocked URL to the Tenant Block List, and then validate the policy by testing the blocked URL and verifying Safe Links protection on email links.
-  duration: 30 minutes
+  duration: 35 minutes
-  level: 100
+  level: 200
   islab: true
+  primarytopics:
+    - Microsoft Defender for Office 365
 ---

 # Learning Path 5 - Lab 5 - Exercise 2 - Implement a Safe Links Policy